 Discover the Beautiful Craft of Pottery

 Looking for fun indoor things to do in Singapore on a weekday or weekend?
-Come and learn how to make your own pottery – a fun, relaxing and therapeutic activity:)
+Join us at our pottery class and discover how to make your very own clay vessel!

 FREQUENTLY ASKED QUESTIONS:

 A. How do I book a session or find out the upcoming schedule?